oracle/node-oracledb/doc/api.md

 ### <a name="streamsandlobs"></a> 17.3 Streaming Lobs

-The [Lob Class](#lobclass) in node-oracledb implements the [Node.js Stream][16] interface to provide streaming access to CLOB and BLOB database columns and to PL/SQL bind parameters.
+The [Lob Class](#lobclass) in node-oracledb implements the [Node.js Stream][16] interface to provide streaming access to CLOB, NCLOB and BLOB database columns and to PL/SQL bind parameters.

 Node-oracledb Lobs can represent persistent LOBs (those permanently